A3: Assisting Android API Migrations Using Code Examples: Introduction

 \section{Introduction}

-Software maintenance is one of the most expensive activities in the software development process~\cite{Glass:2001:FFF:624643.626281}.
+} Software maintenance is one of the most expensive activities in the software development process~\cite{Glass:2001:FFF:624643.626281}.
 To reduce the maintenance cost, developers often rely on reusing available software.
 The reused software helps abstract the underlying implementation details and can be integrated into innumerable software projects.
 In particular, calling application programming interfaces (APIs) is a common software reuse technique used by developers~\cite{venkatesh_wang_zhang_zou_hassan_2016, sawant_bacchelli_2016}.
 These APIs provide well-defined programming interfaces that allow their users to obtain desired functionality without forfeiting development time.

 However, in today's fast-paced development, APIs are evolving frequently.
-One the of the fastest-evolving and widely used API is the Android API~\cite{Bavota2015, mcdonnell_ray_kim_2013}.
+The Android API is one such example of a rapidly-evolving and widely used API~\cite{Bavota2015, mcdonnell_ray_kim_2013}.
 Prior studies~\cite{mcdonnell_ray_kim_2013, lamothe_shang_2018} found that Android is evolving at an average rate of 115 API updates per month.
 Such evolution may entail arbitrary release schedules and API deprecation durations and may involve removing functionality without prior warning~\cite{Sawant2017a}.
 Therefore, users must regularly study the changes to existing APIs and decide whether they need to migrate their code to adopt the changes.
 In fact, a prior study shows that developers are slower at migrating API calls than the API evolution speed itself~\cite{mcdonnell_ray_kim_2013}.
-As a consequence, there is fragmentation in the user base and slow adopters miss out on new features and fixes~\cite{mcdonnell_ray_kim_2013}.
+As a consequence, there is fragmentation in the user base and slow adopters who miss out on new features and fixes~\cite{mcdonnell_ray_kim_2013}.